-When provided by the broadcaster or program source, V-Chip ratings let you control the types of programming that can be viewed on the TV.
-When V-Chip ratings are supplied, they are displayed when you change the channel or press INFO on the remote control.
+V-Chip ratings let you control the types of programming that can be viewed on the TV.
+V-Chip ratings are displayed when you change the channel or press INFO on the remote control.

 TV Ratings

 TV ratings apply to TV programs and made-for-TV movies.
 You can apply supplemental blocking to TV ratings based on the TV content categories described below.
 TV ratings are: